moleculerjs/site/source/docs/0.13/services.md

 ### Native ES6 classes with schema parsing

-Define `actions` and `events` handlers as class methods.
-Call the `parseServiceSchema` method in constructor with schema definition where the handlers pointed to these class methods.
+Define `actions` and `events` handlers as class methods and call the `parseServiceSchema` method in constructor with schema definition where the handlers pointed to these class methods.
 ```js
 const Service = require("moleculer").Service;